 Keep in mind that the oats will soak in the milk, making the smoothie denser if you leave it in the fridge for a few hours or overnight.

 So, if you like you smoothie a bit runnier, pour in extra milk to taste and pulse again.

 Finally, divide the mango smoothie among serving glasses and enjoy it.

 You can also keep it in the fridge in a sealed jar for up to two days.

 If fresh mangoes are not in season, you can also use frozen mango chunks.
 There's no need to thaw them first; just add them to the blender and blitz.
 The smoothie will be slightly denser but still delicious.

 If you're using turmeric, add a pinch of black pepper to boost the absorption of curcumin, turmeric's active ingredient.

-For extra proteins and healthy fats, add in one tablespoon of chia seeds or almond butter per person.
+For extra proteins, fibres, and healthy fats, add one tablespoon of flaxseeds/chia seeds or nut butter (like almond, cashew, or peanut butter) per person.

 Breakfast smoothie bowl idea: pour the smoothie into a small bowl and top it with whole nuts, seeds, and chopped mango.